Nicholas Institute for Environmental Policy Solutions

 919-613-8026

-Martin Doyle is director of the Water Policy Program at the Nicholas Institute for Energy, Environment & Sustainability and a professor of river science and policy at Duke University’s Nicholas School of the Environment.
+Martin Doyle is the director of the Water Policy Program at the Nicholas Institute for Energy, Environment & Sustainability and a professor of river science and policy at Duke University’s Nicholas School of the Environment.
+He is also the coconvenor and organizer of the Aspen-Nicholas Water Forum programming and coleads (with Newsha Ajami) the Aspen National Water Affordability Strategy Initiative.

 His work ranges from fluid mechanics and sediment transport to infrastructure finance and federal water policy.
-His first book, The Source (WW Norton, February, 2018), is a history of America’s rivers.
+His first book, The Source (WW Norton, 2018), is a history of America’s rivers.
 His second book, Streams of Revenue (MIT Press, 2021) is an analysis of ecosystem markets.
-In addition to his role as a professor, Doyle has had several stints in government: in 2015-2016, he moved to the Department of Interior, where he helped establish the Natural Resources Investment Center, an initiative of the Obama Administration to push forward private investment in water infrastructure, enable water marketing, and increase the use of markets and conservation banks for species conservation.
-Prior to that, in 2009-2010, he was the inaugural Frederick J. Clarke Scholar at the US Army Corps of Engineers.
+In addition to his role as a professor, Doyle helped establish the Department of the Interior’s Natural Resources Investment Center, an initiative of the Obama administration to push forward private investment in water infrastructure, and prior to that (2009–2010) was the inaugural Frederick J. Clarke Scholar at the US Army Corps of Engineers.
+He is currently (2023–2024) a senior advisor to the Assistant Secretary of the Army (Civil Works).